Newsletter No. 216 (EN)

 Similar regulations are contained in the DTAs with Singapore and Hong Kong.

 In principle, China uses this right and taxes the sale of shares of a Chinese company by a foreign parent holding company at a rate of 10%.
-Chinese tax authorities also generally tax capital gains received indirectly by selling de facto a Chinese subsidiary by an indirect transfer, even if the transfer is only due to an internal restructuring and no money is received and no share price is paid.
+Chinese tax authorities also generally tax capital gains received by selling de facto a Chinese subsidiary by an indirect transfer, even if the transfer is only due to an internal restructuring and no money is received and no share price is paid in cash, unless safe harbour rules could be met.

 Therefore, even internal corporate restructurings can trigger a negative tax impact.